 The input interface on a TBU contains only one bit of the AWLOCK and ARLOCK signals to ensure compliance with the AXI4 specification.
 Therefore, locked transfers are not supported even when the sysbardisable_<tbuname> signal is HIGH.

 - The WID signal generation

-The MMU-500 does not generate the WID signals for the TBU write data channels because these signals are not required for AXI4 and ACE-Lite.
+The MMU-500 does not generate the WID signals for the TBU write data channels because these signals are not required for AXI4 and ACE-Lite modes.
 You must add logic to generate the WID signal based on the WID signal values that are used for the address channel transfer, and use the values for each write data channel transfer for a transaction.